 For more tips, check out “14 Super Smart Ways to Save on Travel.”

-Delay your Social Security payments
+Delay taking your Social Security benefits

 When you were working, you (hopefully) saved money each year for retirement.
 Doing so required you to accept the short-term pain of not spending right away.
 The tradeoff was the long-term gain of having a nest egg you could draw on in retirement.